14x top things to do in Maastricht, The Netherlands

 Marres kitchen

-Marres kitchen is set in a gorgeous historical building, which also hosts interesting art exhibitions, but the restaurant is also a true gem.
+Marres kitchen is located in a gorgeous historical building, which also hosts interesting art exhibitions, but the restaurant is also a true gem.
 Chef Maher is like a magician, filling tables every night with the most exquisite mezze plates.